 There are a variety of hiking trails at Cunningham Falls State Park ranging in distance and difficulty from easy half-mile strolls to more challenging 7.5-mile treks.
 The most strenuous, the combined Cat Rock/Bob's Hill trail, crosses the mountain and passes two scenic overlooks with a top elevation of 1,765 feet.
 It's not a loop trail, so you would need to either double the distance to return to your starting point or arrange for a pickup at the end.Continue to 4 of 5 below.

 04 of 05

 Hunting Creek Lake

 Cunningham Falls Park has a recreation area with a 44-acre lake, Hunting Creek Lake, for swimming, boating, and fishing.
 You can dip in the lake at three designated swimming areas between Memorial Day and Labor Day; lifeguards are on duty daily between 11 a.m. and 6 p.m.
 The narrow sandy strip at the lake's edge and the grassy slopes leading down to it fill quickly on summer weekends, so arrive early to stake a spot.
-Park staff turn away cars after they reach the daily visitor quota.Continue to 5 of 5 below.
+Park staff turns away cars after they reach the daily visitor quota.Continue to 5 of 5 below.

 05 of 05

 Canoes and Boat Dock at Hunting Creek Lake

 You can rent canoes at the boat dock at the lake at Cunningham Falls State Park.
 Boaters with private crafts can launch for a small fee, but note that the park does not permit gasoline-powered motors on the lake.